The Hodag. [& a few lesser known variants] - [Fearsome Critters | Cryptids.]

 [The account from said 1870 history book via library of congress.]

-According to the popular 'Hodag' legend included in Lake Shore Kerney's Book: "THE HODAG AND OTHER TALES OF THE LOGGING CAMPS ” [Published 1928] - Early Lumberjack superstition says that a hodag appears every time the bones of an oxen are cremated in the woods. [other early sources say "Whenever an oxen is butchered or accidentally killed in the woods, its spirit transforms into a hodag of the same colour."] - the unrestful spirit is the results of having profanities (in several languages.) shouted at it for most of the poor oxens life. -
+According to the popular 'Hodag' legend included in Lake Shore Kerney's Book: "THE HODAG AND OTHER TALES OF THE LOGGING CAMPS ” [Published 1928] - Early Lumberjack superstition says that a hodag appears every time the bones of an oxen are cremated in the woods. [other early sources say "Whenever an oxen is butchered or accidentally killed in the woods, its spirit transforms into a hodag of the same colour."
+Or if the oxen is simply “lost”] - the unrestful spirit is the results of having profanities (in several languages.) shouted at it for most of the poor oxens life. -

 "The belief of those sturdy woodsmen was that seven years of continuous fire was necessary to exterminate the profanity which had accumulated in the body of the ox." "...As the fire died down, there slowly issued from the great pile of ashes, a mystical animal, later known as the hodag." - "The ox's soul would emerge from the ashes in the shape of a Hodag, exuding a foul odour." - Other (perhaps often more fanciful) stories which mention this say that this was specifically a grudge left behind by Paul Bunyan's "Babe" (The Big Blue Ox) when babe died everyone mourned and different lumber camps took turns cremating the beloved ox, but Babe was so large that it took seven full years to burn the entire ox and yet another 'Hodag' rose from the ashes each year.